nuwandavek/you/README.md

 **Firefox**

-- Enter `about:addons` in the address bar
+- Enter `about:debugging#/runtime/this-firefox` in the address bar
-- Click on the `Gear icon`, and select `Install Add-on from file...` option from the menu.
+- Click on `Load Temporary Add-on...`
 - Select the manifest.json file in the `extension` folder
+- Click on `Reload` for good measure

 **Chrome**